nolanlawson/emoji-picker-element/README.md

 Note that under the hood, IndexedDB data is partitioned based on the `locale`.
 So if you create two `Database`s with two different `locale`s, it will store twice as much data.

+Also note that, unlike the picker, the database does not filter emoji based on whether they are supported by the current browser/OS or not.
+To detect emoji support, you can use a library like [is-emoji-supported](https://github.com/koala-interactive/is-emoji-supported).

 Full API:

 <!-- database API start -->